Elf Aquitaine

 Elf Aquitaine is a French brand of oils and other motor products (such as brake fluids) for automobiles and trucks.
 Elf is a former petroleum company which merged with TotalFina to form "TotalFinaElf".
 The new company changed its name to Total in 2003 and TotalEnergies in 2021.
-Elf has been as a major brand of TotalEnergies since then.
+Elf has been a major brand of TotalEnergies since then.

 History

 Founding and mergers (1965–1979)

 Elf Aquitaine's heritage is rooted among three French oil companies: Régie Autonome des Pétroles (RAP), Société Nationale des Pétroles d'Aquitaine (SNPA), and Bureau de Recherches de Pétroles (BRP).
 These entities were formed to exploit a gas field discovered in Saint-Marcet in the Aquitaine region of south-western France in 1939.

 In the early 1960s, with a view to create a French national champion with oil and gas considered as a strategic resource for economic development, under President de Gaulle's leadership, further state-owned companies were set up with specific objectives.